Donald Trump heads to Texas to visit unfinished US-Mexico border wall with Governor Greg Abbott | ExBulletin

 Abbott said he plans to ask Texas landowners to donate the land for the wall.

-On Monday, the governor tweeted a video of construction crews clearing land for a border wall.
+On Monday, he tweeted a video of construction crews clearing land for a border wall.
 His office said the video was taken in the Eagle Pass area.

 Sources